Polytope in constraint representation (HPolytope)

 Algorithm

-We create a random polytope in vertex representation and convert it to constraint representation (hence the argument num_vertices).
+Otherwise, we create a random VPolytope and convert it (hence also the argument num_vertices).
 See rand(::Type{VPolytope}).

 source